How do I apply to be an Environmental Biology-Zoology, Integrative Biology, or Zoology major?

 - Other questions specific to you.

-How do I schedule an advising appointment?
+How do I schedule an advising appointment with a major advisor?

 When are new advising appointments posted?